Consensys/mythril/README.md

 Mythril is a reverse engineering and bug hunting framework for the Ethereum blockchain.

-## Be responsible!

-The purpose of project is to aid discovery of vulnerable smart contracts on the Ethereum mainnet and support research for novel security flaws.
-If you do find an exploitable issue or vulnerable contract instances, please [do the right thing](https://en.wikipedia.org/wiki/Responsible_disclosure).
-Also, note that vulnerability branding ("etherbleed", "chainshock",...) is highly discouraged as it will annoy the author and others in the security community.

 ## Installation and setup

 Install from Pypi: